-10 Vibration results from rapidly fluctuating motions.
+Vibration results from rapidly fluctuating motions.
 Like noise, there are multiple descriptors used to measure vibration.
 Peak particle velocity is often used since it is related to the stresses that are experienced by buildings, and it measures the maximum instantaneous fluctuation in inches per second.
 However, for evaluating human response, a different metric is commonly used - "root mean square velocity," which measures the average vibration amplitude, expressed also in inches/second or vibration decibels, VdB.
 Human perception of vibration occurs around 65 VdB, but human response is not usually significant until vibration exceeds 70 VdB (FTA 2006).
-Impacts during construction are most often concerned with building damage, and the thresholds recommended for use in environmental documents vary based on the type of building construction.
+Impacts during construction are most often concerned with building damage, and the thresholds recommended for use in a, c, d.
+Permanent or Temporary Increase in Noise: Less-than-Significant Impact